 People with Type 1 diabetes develop a condition called diabetic ketoacidosis (DKA).
 DKA happens when your body has too little insulin to let sugar enter your cells.
 Since it can’t use sugar for energy, your body gets energy from other places, such as your fat and muscle tissue.
 This creates byproducts called ketones, which can change the chemical balance of your blood and make you ill.

 Symptoms of DKA (in addition to other diabetes symptoms) include:

 - Abdominal pain

 Your Next Steps for Living With Diabetes

-It’s important to remember that diabetes is a very treatable condition, and you can prevent complications by following your treatment plan.
-Your doctor can also help you access resources to find out more about living with diabetes.
-They may even be able to assist you in connecting with support groups and communities of people with diabetes.
+It’s important to remember that diabetes is very treatable, and you can live a long and healthy life with diabetes by following your treatment plan.
+Your doctor can also help you find resources to help you live with diabetes — like referring you to a diabetes educator or support groups for people with diabetes.

 And the changes you make to manage your diabetes can also reduce your risk of other conditions, like heart disease and cancer.
 So start taking steps today to manage your diabetes and protect your overall health.